hhursev/recipe-scrapers/docs/in-depth-guide-scraper-functions.md

 ### `links() -> List[Dict[str, str]]`

-Returns a `list` of all links found in the page HTML, defined in an `<a>` element.
+Returns a `list` of all links found in the `<a>` elements in the page HTML.
 For each link, the attributes of the HTML element are returned as a `dict`.

 ```py
 >>> scraper.links()